isabella232/pywps.org/_posts/2016-02-14-pywps-4-repository.md

 # PyWPS-4 in official repository

-From now, PyWPS-4 branch, which was originally stared as separate project in separate repository, is now the (master branch of official PyWPS reposistory)[https://github.com/geopython/pywps/]
+From now, PyWPS-4 branch, which was originally stared as separate project in separate repository, is now the [master branch of official PyWPS reposistory](https://github.com/geopython/pywps)

-Development team is focusing on the new 4.0.0. version of PyWPS
+The development team is focusing on the new 4.0.0 version of PyWPS.